 -Get some acrylics and paint the chocolate box like an ombre canvas.

 The good thing about gourmet gifts is they often require overnight shipping to keep the food fresh.
 On Cool Mom Eats, Stacie has rounded up some of the very best affordable gourmet food gifts for Valentine’s Day that are more inventive than truffles.
-Not that there’s anything wrong with truffles.
+(Not that we will ever say “no” to truffles.)

 Also check out Stacie’s picks for the best food subscription boxes.
 From cookies to spices to gourmet tasting boxes, there is so much to choose from if you want to take that proverbial fastest way to the heart — and the best part is, the Valentine’s gift is still to come with the next shipment, but doesn’t feel like an IOU.